-A Complete Guide to Improving Your Indoor Air Quality
+A Complete Guide to Improving Your HVAC for Better Indoor Air Quality

 Effects of Poor Indoor Air Quality

-You can be mistaken for attributing your frequent sneezing and coughing to season variations, but according to the EPA, indoor air can be 2 to 5 times more polluted than the outside environment.
-But this is still not a topic that is widely discussed among circles and can lead to negative effects later on.
+You can be mistaken for attributing your frequent sneezing and coughing to season variations.
+Why? according to the EPA, indoor air can be 2 to 5 times more polluted than the outside environment.
+But this is still not a topic that is widely discussed among circles.
+It can lead to negative effects later on.

 Let us go over some quick facts: